amplication/docs/docs/how-to/import-prisma-schema.md

 To import your schema into Amplication, you first need to run Prisma's introspection process on your existing database.

 :::tip
-Always backup your database before performing any introspectiosn or migrations.
+Always backup your database before performing any introspection or migrations.
 These operations can potentially lead to data loss.
 :::